 Peaches have been grown in this part of Georgia for nearly a century and play an important part in the local economy, with this festival celebrating that role.
 There is a wonderful pageant and plenty of musical entertainment, while one of the highlights is the annual attempt to make the world's largest peach cobbler.

 The Chile capital of the world is home to this festival that celebrates the hottest crop in the country, with a traditional event that has a great community spirit.
 The carnival and parade is a great opening to the event, while the chile eating contests and the watermelon eating contests are among the highlights of the schedule, and there are plenty of vendors cooking up the local chile in many different dishes too.

 Many people will not be too familiar with the slugburger, which is a type of burger made with beef combined with soy to make a patty, which is a food that was designed to be tasty and inexpensive.
 This festival celebrates these burgers, and has plenty of opportunities to try different recipes, along with competing in the singing competition for the chance to be 'Slug Idol'.

-This one-day event celebrates some of the best breweries in New York State, and brings together people who enjoy the varied brews that are produced in the region.
-There are live music performances throughout the day, along with over fifty breweries offering tastings, and some great barbecue vendors offering tasty snacks and meals to enjoy too.
+This event celebrates some of the best breweries in New York State and brings together people who enjoy the varied brews that are produced in the region.
+There are live music performances throughout the day, along with over fifty breweries offering tastings and some great barbecue vendors offering tasty snacks and meals to enjoy too.

 First held in 1945, this annual event is held to mark the importance of the watermelon to this part of the country, and is a wonderful community event.
 There is a large parade that travels through the town, while there are also plenty of watermelon eating contests and events to help this weekend go with a bang.